datanav/docs/concepts.rst

 Environment Variables
 =====================

 An :ref:`environment variable <environment_variables>` is a named value that you can reference in your configuration.
-Environment variables are used to parameterize your configuration so that you can easily enable/disable or change certain aspects of your configuration easily.
-If you have an environment called ``myvariable`` then you can reference it in configuration like this: ``"$ENV(myvariable)"``.
+Environment variables are used to parameterize your configuration so that you can easily enable/disable or change certain aspects of your configuration.
+If you have an environment variable called ``myvariable`` then you can reference it in configuration like this: ``"$ENV(myvariable)"``.
 Do not use environment variables for sensitive values; use :ref:`secrets <concepts-secrets>` instead.
 Environment variables are global only.

 .. _concepts-secrets: